bnmunesh/lamda/Readme.md

-# Library Management System
+# <u>Library Management System</u>

-## Overview
+# <u>Overview</u>

 This Library Management System (LMS) manages books, patrons, and branches within a library.
 It allows for operations like book lending, returning, and searching.
 The system also includes features for recommending books based on patron preferences.

-## Design Patterns
+The project tries to follow OOP's concepts, SOLID principles and some design patterns.

+### Separate Manager Classes:

+- **Single Responsibility Principle**: Each manager class has a clear responsibility, making the code easier to understand and maintain.
+- **Separation of Concerns**: Each manager handles a specific part of the system, making it easy to modify one part without affecting others.
+- **Flexibility**: Different managers can be tested and developed independently.

+# <u>Design Patterns</u>

 ### Singleton Pattern

-- **LibraryManagementSystem**: Ensures a single instance of the library management system is used throughout the application.
+- **LibraryManagementSystem**:  The use of the Singleton pattern ensures that there is only one instance of the entire library system, which centralizes the management of branches, patrons, inventory, and lending.

 ### Strategy Pattern